 To answer this question correctly, we must first tell you more about the two basic types of underfloor insulation – electric underfloor heating and water underfloor heating.

-- Water (WET) Underfloor Heating – works by installing pipes in the same position as wires, under the floor but above the floor insulation.
+- Water (WET) Underfloor Heating – works by installing pipes in the same position as wires, under the floor but above the insulation.
 The only difference is that these pipes must connect to a boiler and a manifold.
 For this kind of ‘wet’ insulation, it is also vital to have moisture-resistant insulation materials.

-Which Option Should You Go For?
+Which Option Do You Need?

-Is Underfloor Insulation Actually Worth It?
+Is Insulation Actually Worth It?

-For instance, people who have a great roof, wall, and ceiling insulation may find this project unnecessary and, thus, not worth it.
+For instance, people with a great roof, wall, and ceiling insulation may find this project unnecessary and, thus, not worth it.
 But, people who have less than excellent insulation throughout the house find it more than necessary.
-Moreover, as previously said, underfloor insulation does wonders for energy-saving, decreasing the electrical bills, creating an acoustic sound barrier, making the interior of your home more pleasing, increasing the value to the home, etc. Of course, it is of great benefit for families with small children and people who like to walk barefoot.
+Moreover, as previously said, underfloor insulation does wonders for energy-saving, decreasing the electrical bills, creating an acoustic sound barrier, making the interior of your home more pleasing, increasing the value to the house, etc. Of course, it is of great benefit for families with small children and people who like to walk barefoot.